Chapter 8. Validation and Diagnostics

 LocalCit Pointers to Divs without Heads Diagnostic

-To resolve this diagnostic, ensure that you are only using the <ptr> as allowed in the LEMDO project: use it only to link within your edition and only use it to link to acts, scenes, speeches, stage directions, or <div> elements that have a <head> .
+To resolve this diagnostic, ensure that you are using the <ptr> only as allowed in the LEMDO project: use it only to link within your edition and only to link to acts, scenes, speeches, stage directions, or <div> elements that have a <head> .
 If you have linked to a <div> without a <head> , add a <head> element.
-This will not only clear the diagnostic, but will also make the rendered page more easily navigable and will add the <div> to the page’s table of contents.
+Adding a <head> will not only clear the diagnostic, but will also add the <div> to the page’s table of contents.

 For information about when to use the <ptr> element, see Choose Linking Mechanisms.
 For information about making links with the <ptr> element, see Encode Pointer Links.